tarcisiobueno/datacamp/README.md

 - **Large Language Model (LLM) Labeling**: From the collected data, 20% of the samples are artificially labeled using Llama 3.2 (2 GB), while the remaining 80% remain unlabeled.
 - **Existing Sentiment Analysis Dataset**: To increase dataset diversity, we incorporate data from the [TweetEval sentiment dataset](https://github.com/cardiffnlp/tweeteval/tree/main/datasets/sentiment).
 The original negative and neutral labels are reclassified as unlabeled to align with the PU learning framework.

-**Train Dataset:** Contains unlabbelled data and few positive instances.
+**Train Dataset:** Contains mostly unlabbelled data, positive instances, and a few negative samples.

 **Test Dataset (Evaluation):** Contains both positive and negative labels for evaluation.
-The model must classify negative samples correctly despite training only on positive, unlabeled, and artificially labeled data.

 **Evaluation Metric:** F1-score

 ### What is the task this challenge aims to solve?
-Participants must develop machine learning models capable of distinguishing between positive and negative comments using only positive and unlabeled data.
-Since explicit negative labels are not provided during training, the challenge encourages competitors to leverage innovative artificial labeling strategies, semi-supervised learning, and PU learning techniques to build robust classifiers.
+Participants must develop machine learning models capable of distinguishing between positive and negative comments using positive, unlabeled data, and very feel quality negative samples.
+The challenge encourages competitors to leverage innovative artificial labeling strategies, semi-supervised learning, and PU learning techniques to build robust classifiers.

 ### Why does it matter?
 Traditional supervised learning methods rely on well-annotated datasets, which are often expensive and time-consuming to create.
 However, in many real-world scenarios—such as content moderation, medical diagnosis, and financial fraud detection—negative examples are either rare or difficult to label.
 This challenge reflects these real-world constraints and encourages the development of models that can generalize effectively with minimal supervision.